stolostron/rhacm-docs/manage_applications/app_lifecycle.md

 For more information about these resources, see [Application resources](app_resources.md).

-All of the application component resources for {{site.data.keyword.mcm_notm}} applications are defined in YAML files.
+All of the application component resources for Red Hat Advanced Cluster Management for Kubernetes applications are defined in YAML files.
 When you need to create or update an application component resource, you need to create or edit the appropriate spec section to include the labels for defining your resource.
 For more information about creating and managing application resources, see:

 * [Creating and managing application resources](managing_apps.md)
 * [Creating and managing deployables](managing_deployables.md)